Getting started with Flutter DataGrid (SfDataGrid)

 flutter datagrid shows rows with selection

-The information about the rows that are selected can be retrieved using selectedIndex, selectedRow and selectedRows properties in DataGridController.
+The information about the rows that are selected can be retrieved using the selectedIndex, selectedRow and selectedRows properties in DataGridController.
 You need to initialize the DataGridController object to the controller property of SfDataGrid.

 DataGridController objects are expected to be long-lived, not recreated with each build.